 I could present the following list of terms to a hundred people, and likely hear a hundred different opinions as to what these products are, what they are supposed to do, and how you are supposed to use them:

-"Darren, just tell me what you would do!"
+“Darren, just tell me what you’d do!”

 If you are really here in search of the best car wax, then you will need to follow that link.
 Since you came here using the search term of car or auto polish, I will limit the discussion to helping you not only understand more than when you came here, but help you in deciding the most appropriate car polish for you and your world.